sherkhan15/Text-2-Audio/README.md

 # Text-2-Audio
 Text To Speech [Into File]— Python
 Converting Text into Speech is extremely easy.
-Lets see a simple example, how to convert a given text into an automated voice —
+How to convert a given text into an automated voice —

 Step#1: Install gtts library.
 Execute pip install gtts on Anaconda Shell, as we will be using Jupyter Notebook.